ruifengl1/University-of-Melbourne-Subjects/Cluster and Cloud Computing/README.md

 - It is diﬃcult to move the data out of a container.
 - It is also diﬃcult to move the data into a container.

-Docker has two opDons for containers to store ﬁles in the host machine, so that the ﬁles are persisted even a[er the container stops.
+Docker has two options for containers to store ﬁles in the host machine, so that the ﬁles are persisted even after the container stops.

 - Docker volumes (Managed by Docker, /var/lib/docker/volume/)
 - Bind mounts (Managed by user, any where on the ﬁle system)